biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* Renumber residues starting from 1 (or N)

-:\* Select one or more chains and write them to a new PDB file
+:\* Select a portion of the structure -- models, chains, etc. -- and write it to a new file (PDB, FASTA, PIR, and other formats)

-:\* Check for collisions between atoms, implausible bond angles, etc.

-:\* Extract a SeqRecord from a PDB structure, and use SeqIO to write a new file in any supported format for sequence data

-:\* Incorporate predicted secondary-structure information into a PDB file (so that PyMol etc. can use it)
+:\* Perform some basic, well-established measures of model quality/validity

+:\* Provide "glue" for integrating with other widely used structural-biology software

 :\* Extend and improve Bio.PDB as appropriate to support this effort

 Challenges : Many PDB files contain some inconsistent or surprising features -- some sensible assumptions, like continuous numbering of residues, do not hold in all cases.
 So, awareness of these issues, defensive coding, and extensive testing will be necesssary.
+Also, some discretion in the specific features implemented will be necessary: the features should generally supplement each other, and be conceptually cohesive.
+Your application should include a detailed project plan describing and justifying each feature you plan to implement.

 <!-- -->